 - To work with the countries of the Mekong region and international partners to identify and implement solutions for key regional challenges.

 The broad range of U.S programming reorganized in 2020 with the launch of the Mekong-U.S. Partnership:

-- Mekong-U.S. Partnership (2020- ): The Mekong-U.S. Partnership builds on the success of the LMI by flexibly expanding cooperation and programming to address emerging challenges, including economic connectivity, human capital development, transboundary water and natural resources management, and non-traditional security, including collaboration on emerging threats such as health security, pandemic response, countering transnational crime, cyber security, and countering trafficking in people, drugs, and wildlife.
+- Mekong-U.S. Partnership (2020- ): The Mekong-U.S. Partnership builds on the success of the Lower Mekong Initiative (LMI) by flexibly expanding cooperation and programming to address emerging challenges, including economic connectivity, human capital development, transboundary water and natural resources management, and non-traditional security, including collaboration on emerging threats such as health security, pandemic response, countering transnational crime, cyber security, and countering trafficking in people, drugs, and wildlife.
 The Mekong-U.S. Partnership is guided by principles that are aligned with those enshrined in the ASEAN Outlook on the Indo-Pacific and the U.S. Indo-Pacific vision, including, equality, sustainable development, economic growth, and effective, consensus-based, and results-orientated management systems.
 The Partnership also seeks to promote complementarity with ACMECS, ASEAN, and other Mekong development partners and cooperation mechanisms in line with these principles.